LaRambla20/Repo04_RT1-assignment2/README.md

 $ rosrun second_assignment_controller robot_GUI_node
 ```
 ### About the Simulator: stageros node
 After running the simulation node as shown above, a circuit and a robot inside it will appear on the screen.
-The simulator itself make some topics and services available for the control of the robot.
+The simulator itself makes some topics and services available for the control of the robot.
 As regards the topics, two of them are mainly used in the proposed solution:
 * `/base_scan`: topic on which the simulation node publishes the output of the robot laser scanners.
 The type of message sent on this topic is `sensor_msgs/LaserScan` and consists in several fields.
 Among them, the `ranges` field, which is a vector that contains the distances of the robot from the walls in an angular range from 0 to 180 degrees, will be exploited.
 * `/cmd_vel`: topic to which the simulation node is subscribed in order to receive commands to set the robot linear and angular velocity.
 The type of message sent on this topic is `geometry_msgs/Twist` and consists in two fields.
 They both are three dimensional vectors, but one specifies the linear velocity of the robot, the other its angular velocity.
 Among the elements of these two vectors the x component of the linear vector and the z component of the angular vector will be used in order to guide the robot along the circuit.
 As for the built-in services of the simulation node instead, only one of them will be taken in consideration: